 Cap’s Arch-Enemy is Red Skull.
 Johann Schmidt from the main continuity is a Bastard Understudy to Adolf Hitler himself.
 Once a bitter, psychotic street kid, Schmidt began as a petty criminal with a violent streak.
 After having his romantic advances rejected by a Jewish girl who'd been nice to him otherwise, Schmidt flew into a rage, killed her, and finding he liked murder, set out to commit it again.
 Convincing a friend to try and assassinate Hitler, Schmidt stepped in and saved Der Fuhrer's life.
 He then donned a Skull-shaped mask and took on the role of a grateful Hitler's spymaster.
 Trapped in suspended animation by Cap, Schmidt awakened in the modern era and resumed his old ways.
 Firmly convinced that Dystopia Justifies the Means and that everyone needs somebody to bully, Schmidt has committed every crime in the proverbial book, from the petty to the grandiose.
 He made several attempts at gaining World Domination through the use of the Cosmic Cube (killing thousands of people every time), attempted to transplant Adolf Hitler's brain into Captain America's body, tried to bodyjack Cap himself on several occasions, and fought the Kingpin for control of the New York drug trade.
 He has manipulated the Scarlet Witch as part of a plan to exterminate the world's mutant population, used his Dust of Death to gruesomely kill any subordinate who fails him or looks at him funny, and has been the mover and shaker behind countless Neo-Nazi movements, fascist governments, and terrorist cells, most notably Hydra and AIM.
 In a Bad Future he became God Emperor and spent his time triggering natural disasters, then showing up to inform people that he would not be saving them.
 When his daughter, Sin, was born, Schmidt planned to kill her for the crime of being a girl.
 While in a relationship with Mother Night, he brutalised her constantly.
 With an end goal of reducing society to its most primitive, dog-eat-dog levels, Schmidt is universally despised in both the superhero and supervillain communities.

 The Ultimate Red Skull (pictured above) is even WORSE, as demonstrated in the image above.
 Ultimate Skull is the son of Captain America, and therefore has a version of his powers.
 He's a killing machine, although that doesn't sum up the sick delight he takes in what he does.
 His list of atrocities includes: killing two hundred people, followed by skinning his own face at the age of seventeen, training terrorists and working with numerous historical monsters, including infamous mass-murderer and cannibal Idi Amin, shooting Kennedy, just to send a message, and using the Cosmic Cube to force the members of A.I.M. to eat each other.
-And then there's the incident in the page image: he gives a woman a Sadistic Choice: kill her husband with a pair of scissors or he'd kill her baby.
+And then there's the incident in the page image: he gives a woman (later the Red Wasp) a Sadistic Choice: kill her husband with a pair of scissors or he'd kill her baby.
 She did it.
-The Red Skull then chucked the baby out a window and let his three thugs gang-rape her.
+The Red Skull then chucked the babyout a window and let his three thugs gang-rape her.
 Oh, and he also stole all of the food and drinks in their house, too.

 Besides Skull, we have Arnim Zola, Mad Scientist extraordinaire.
 Zola was a Nazi biochemist in his human years.
 To escape mortality, Zola used his cybernetic brilliance to digitize himself and survive inside robotic shells to continue his experiments.
 One of his worst acts was to create the monstrous Hate-Monger, and afterwards he continued to complete multiple experiments for the Red Skull, his usual employer and master.
 Rick Remender however, shows that Zola was a monster just waiting to cut loose.
 When he and Captain America were lost in Dimension Z, Zola becomes its dictator, and its God.
 He inflicts horrible experiments amongst the people, overwriting their minds to be loyal to him alone and turns others into horrible mutants that he sics on those who don't accept his rule.
 Even his own children there are nothing but pawns, his affection to them fake to manipulate them and he is more than willing to kill them if they do not conform to his wishes.
 Zola, to end his long war with Captain America created a way to get back to Earth, with a bomb that would kill countless innocents before Zola sent his mutants, with the intent of overwriting the minds of the people of earth and mutating others, a process that would kill billions.

-Dr. Strange's Arch-EnemyDormammu is the ruler of the Dark Dimension, where he established a dictatorship with his sister Umar, who he has attempted to destroy on more than one occasion.
+In Dr. Strange, Strange's Arch-EnemyDormammu is the ruler of the Dark Dimension, where he established a dictatorship with his sister Umar, who he has attempted to destroy on more than one occasion.
 After Strange bested him once, Dormammu has never stopped brooding on that slight and has endlessly attempted to destroy Strange and everything he loves.
 The obliteration of Earth and its people have been attempted by Dormammu, but those who survive his conquests have it far worse.
 The Dark Dimension is run like his personal hell, the denizens enslaved and tormented constantly, with only a small resistance against him.
 To oppose Dormammu is to risk the endless torture of your soul should you fall into his hands alive.
 He remains one of the few of Strange's many otherworldly foes to have earned the sorcerer's hatred.

 Ebenezer Laughton, known as The Scarecrow, is a longstanding enemy of Ghost Rider.
 Originally trained as a contortionist, Laughton found a life of crime more exciting.
 Sinking further into madness and depravity, the Scarecrow began to target children as murder targets, the younger the better.
 He once gruesomely murdered a mother and her baby with his pitchfork.
 Afterwards, the Scarecrow attempted a 'masterpiece' by creating a building out of human beings, stitching his victims together.
 Some where lucky enough to be already dead.
 Others weren't.
 When Ghost Rider confronted him, the Scarecrow attempted to blackmail him into avoiding a fight by stabbing the walls of the building, murdering the still living victim and threatening to kill more if Ghost Rider didn't surrender and let Scarecrow torture him to death.